carlesgutierrez/carlesgutierrez.github.io/_posts/mediaart/2013-07-01-SocioGrama-Interactivo-post.md

 ---
+####Other uses
 Sociograma Interactivo can be used in other cultural or commercial terms.
 Such for example for interactive story telling video videoart.
 This is a work in progress concept that me and Daniel Rojas would like to make in collaboration with another video artist for an specific festival or specific motives.
-So, plese feel free to contact us if you are interested.
+So, please feel free to contact us if you are interested.

 <iframe src="https://player.vimeo.com/video/118826526" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/118826526">CCC TV TU - Micro Fachadas de Arte Digital.</a> from <a href="https://vimeo.com/user863376">carles gutierrez</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

----